-At the Babylab we want to better understand how babies learn and develop, particularly during the first 2 years of life.
+At the Babylab we want to better understand how babies learn and develop, particularly during the first 2 years of life, but also throughout childhood.

 We create fun studies that help us discover: